Metropolitan United Church Toronto

 a $50,000,000 fund for all survivors impacted by the Sixties Scoop.

-The Sixties Scoop Settlement was brought about by advocacy of Jeffery Wilson along with
+The Sixties Scoop Settlement was brought about by the advocacy of Wilson Christen

-including Jessica Braude who won the Heather McArthur Award for her work on the case and continued
+Jessica Braude won the Heather McArthur Award for her work on the case and

 Young Women in Law (YWL) is a not-for-profit organization that aims to provide